 Number of households for which an interview is accepted for the database.

 RB250 = 11,14 Number of persons of 16 years or older who are members of the households for which the interview is accepted for the database, and who completed a personal interview.

 The sample size for longitudinal component was 29214 households and 53865 persons aged 16 and over.

 Number of households in longitudinal component for which an interview is accepted for the database

 Number of persons 16 years and older who are members of the households for which the interview is accepted for the database, and who completed a personal interview

 |Frequency of data collection|

-SILC2018 data are collected with questionnaires (CAPI and PAPI) through personal interview with household, including in the sample and all household members aged 16 and more.
+SILC2021 data are collected with CAPI questionnaires through personal interview with households included in the sample as well as all household members aged 16 and more.

 The mean interview duration per household is calculated as the sum of the duration of all household interviews plus the sum of the duration of all personal interviews, divided by the number of household questionnaires completed.
 Only households accepted for the database have to be considered.